brianbrunner/brianbrunner.github.io/_posts/2013-09-25-real-world-namespacing.markdown

-If the hotel would've added more context with a little extra namespacing, maybe by having their desk clerk check both the last and first  names on the reservation or written the full name on the envelope with the key, I wouldn't have been frustrated enough to write this half a week after the fact.
+If the hotel would've added more context with a little extra namespacing, maybe by having their desk clerk check both the last and first  names on the reservation or written the full name on the envelope with the key, I wouldn't have been annoyed enough to write this half a week after the fact.